Code-Institute-Submissions/Mark8495-Project4/README.md

 ## **Testing**
 ### **User Stories**
+1. As a User I can look through a paginated list of recipes so that I can find a recipe that looks good to make.
+    - If the number of recipes page exceeds the number of six then the remainder, starting with the oldest post, will be moved onto the next page.
+This will continue until there are six or fewer recipe cards on the front page.
+2. As a site user/admin I can see the date a post was made so that I can keep up with the latest cooking trends.
+    - On the recipe detail page below the image of the recipe, it shows the user when the post was uploaded and who it was uploaded by.
+3. As a Site user I can click and load up other users' recipes to expand my cooking knowledge.
+    - On each recipe card on the recipe page it tells the user the name of the recipe and who uploaded it.
+If the user clicks on the title then they will be directed to the recipe detail page where they will get all the information about that recipe.
+4. As a site user I can upload a recipe so that I can share my ideas with other users.
+    - There is a separate page on the website that users can click on to which they will then have to fill out a form and submit it before it gets published.
+5. As a Site user I can upload images with my recipes so that other users can see what the recipe will make.
+    -  Once a recipe has been uploaded by a user the image they selected will be the face of the recipe card and on the recipe detail page.
+If they don't choose an image with their recipe then a placeholder is provided.
+6. As a Site User/Admin I can see the number of likes and comments so that I can keep up with the conversation.
+    - Next to the like button there is a number that indicates how many likes the recipe has gotten.
+(Should be noted that there is no number count for the number of comments on the recipe.
+I ran out of time for the project before I could implement it)
+7. As a Site User I can keep my account login information hidden so that my account will be restricted to just me.
+    - When creating an account and filling out the password, the password is protected by asterisks.
+Users can also log out to prevent anyone from using their account.
+8. As a Site User I can sign in and out of my account so that I can protect my account when I am not using it.
+    - there are separate pages for logging in and out.
+9. As a Site User I can create and maintain an account so that I can create my post and interact with others.
+    - The user can create an account and manage all of their posts on the user recipe page which can be accessed through the recipe page.
+10. As a Site user I can comment on posts so that I can interact with the content.
+    - Underneath the image and recipe info on recipe detail is a comment section that showcases all comments made on the recipe and a comment form that can only be accessed by registered users.
+11. As a Site user I can see my login status so that I know if I am logged in or not.
+    - The user will know if they are logged in because the navigation bar will tell them to log out rather than log in.
+When logged in users use the home page the main title on the page greets them with the username that they selected when creating the account.
+12. As a Site User I can like and unlike posts/comments so that I can interact with the content.
+    - A user that is registered and logged in can like and unlike a recipe on the recipe detail page.
+13. As a Site User / Admin I can create, read, update and delete posts so that I can manage my blog content.
+    - Both admin and user can create, read and update posts on the site.
 ### **Manual Testing**

 #### **Common Elements Testing**
+- Navigation works on every page.
+- All social links in the footer open a new page following the correct link.

 #### **Page Testing**
+- Once logged in, the navigation login changes to logout.
+- Links to Create recipe and Recipe page on the home page work/
+- All recipe cards have clickable links that direct the users to the recipe detail page featuring all the information they need.
+- The edit and delete buttons that are available to a user if they are logged in and are the ones who created the recipe all work and will direct them to the correct page.
+- The my recipes page brings the user to my-recipes page and shows only their recipes.
+- The comment form and submit button work and once submitted an alert pops up where the comment form was to tell users their comment has been published.
+- The login, logout and signup pages work with no issues.
+- The categories when clicked will direct users to the correct page.
+- All pages are responsive and are styled for large medium and small screens.

 ### **Automated Testing**
 The [W3C Markup Validator](https://validator.w3.org/ "Link to M£C Markup Validator Site") service was used to validate the `HTML` and `CSS` code used.
 The [PEP8 Python Validator](http://pep8online.com/ "Link to the PEP8 Python Validator Site") was used to validate the `Python` code used.